furicle/WOTBlitz-Named-Camo/README.markdown

 Hey All

 WG has introduced a lot of different camos over the last couple years.
-Beyond the "regular" camo that changes the appearance of the tank, they introduced "Legendary" camoflauge, that changes the *name* of the tank when applied.
+Beyond the "regular" camo that changes the appearance of the tank, they introduced "Legendary" camoflauge, that usually changes the *name* of the tank when applied.
 The first legendary camos added to the existing name, but lately some of them *replace* the existing name altogether.

 These legendary camos are not the same thing as legendary *vehicles*.
 Legendary vehicles can't remove their camo, it's a permanent addition.
 Legendary vehicles have their own slot in the API as well, so you can own both a regular and legendary version of the same tank.